google/asylo-site/_docs/reference/runtime.md

 When `utimes` is called inside an enclave it makes the call on the host passing the filename and times variable directly.

+### xattr.h

+#### `get/set/listattr`

+For all the xattr calls, including {get, set, list}attr, {get, set, list}lattr, and {get, set, list}fxattr, when they are invoked from inside the enclave, they are deligated to the host and the correponding extended attributes of the file is get/set/listed.

 [^1]: The current implementation does not support multiple enclaves registering
     the same signal.
 If that happens, the latter will overwrite the former.